-\ This chapter is a revised and corrected version of a previously published paper. © ACM.
+\ This chapter is a revised and corrected version of a previously published paper. $\bigcirc$ ACM.
 Proceedings OOPSLA '93, Washington DC, Sept.
-26 - Oct.
+26-Oct.
 1, 1993, pp. 1-15.
 Permission to copy without fee all or part of this material is granted provided that the copies are not made or distributed for direct commercial advantage, the ACM copyright notice and the title of the publication and its date appear, and notice is given that copying is by permission of the Association for Computing Machinery.
 To copy otherwise, or to republish, requires a fee and/or specific permission.

-ample, chapter 6 of this book - the fact that objects in real object-oriented languages change state is typically dealt with in an indirect way.
+view has the advantage of benefiting from a well-developed body of literature that has a great deal to say of relevance to OOP about polymorphism and subtyping - see, for example, chapter 6 of this book - the fact that objects in real object-oriented languages change state is typically dealt with in an indirect way.